aprilsourz/React-Redux-TypeScript/README.md

 - `npm install` from the root directory.

 ### Commands
-- `webpack` from the root directory to compile the app
+- `webpack` from the root directory to compile the app,
-- `npm test` from the root directory to run the unit tests
+- `npm test` from the root directory to run the unit tests.